luka0009/react-supabase/README.md

-# practice side project with react and superbase
+# practice side project with react and supabase